isabella232/cloud-portal-documentation/docs/index.md

 Each cloud provider requires a set of **cloud credentials**.
 **Personal credentials** can be set up following the instructions for the specific cloud provider.
-It also possible to use **shared credentials**, in this case the values will not be visible or editable.
+It also possible to use **shared credentials**, in this case, the values will not be visible or editable.

 ### Amazon Web Service (AWS)
 Add your `Cloud Credentials` in this form: